 Therefore, sukoon is one of the basic concepts that foreign students must master when studying Arabic.
 It is advised to practice a lot of grammatical and spelling exercises that use sukoon to ensure that they understand this important part of the Arabic language.

-Anyone who wishes to learn Arabic generally and read the Quran particularly must be able to pronounce Sukoon correctly.
+Anyone who wishes to learn Arabic through the Quran particularly must be able to pronounce Sukoon correctly.
 We may enhance our reading and strengthen our relationship with the almighty message of the Quran by comprehending the significance of Sukoon and employing the proper strategies.
 Blessings on all of our efforts to make reading better.

 Frequently Asked Questions